Brett-Tanner/Journal/2024/Oct_24.md

   - [] on the teacher_lesson modal
   - [] Button on the lesson page to mark all reviews acted on, they won't count to the current score
     - Maybe show the score for active reviews and all?
 And have an index with all of them
-- [] Add a way to upload splash images for LMS through frontend similar to seasonal site and have it automatically displayed, except you'll need a way to mark them active/inactive/have multiple possible images on rotation
+- [] Add a way to upload splash images for LMS through frontend similar to seasonal site and have it automatically displayed,
+  - except you'll need a way to mark them active/inactive/have multiple possible images on rotation
+  - so probably make it more of a resource wrapping ActiveStorage rather than just automatically grabbing the latest image from a folder

 ### General